phillipsdata/tictock/README.md

 $tictock->save($schedule);
 ```

 The above would schedule your command to execute every minute of every hour of every day.
+This is the default schedule.
 We could actually simplify this as:

 ```php
 $schedule = $tictock->schedule();
 $tictock->save($schedule);
 ```

-What if we only want to execute every Friday at 1 AM?
+What if we only want to execute on Fridays at 1 AM?

 ```php
 $schedule = $tictock->schedule()